Robert Lee McManaman

 After teaching at RLA for fifteen years, they accepted positions at San Pasqual Academy in Escondido, California, where they taught until 1988, when they retired and moved to San Marcos, California.
 They were living there when June died in 1994 at age 66.

 After her death, Robert met Mardelle Burgeson-Dufort, an acquaintance from college days, at an alumni reunion weekend at Maplewood Academy in Minnesota.
 They married in 1996 and then lived in San Marcos and Forest Hills, California.
 In 2004, they moved to Monmouth, Oregon, where they presently reside.

-Whenever possible during his career, Robert has held music positions in various Protestant churches.
+Whenever possible during his career, Robert held music positions in various Protestant churches.
 He also frequently sang in choirs and was a soloist for presentations of major choral works.
-He presently is a member of the Oregon Adventist Men's Chorus, a group that tours and sings frequently in the Northwest.
-The McManamans are members of the Dalles, Oregon, church, where Mardelle is one of the church's pianists and Robert has organized a men's chorus which sings monthly for church services.
+He was a member of the Oregon Adventist Men's Chorus, a group that tours and sings frequently in the Northwest.
+The McManamans were members of the Dalles, Oregon, church, where Mardelle was one of the church's pianists and Robert organized a men's chorus which sings monthly for church services.

 Source: Interviews with Robert and Mardelle McManaman 21 February 2011and letter from Robert, 28 February 2011; 1930 U.S. Federal Census; Pacific Union Recorder, 12 December 1966, 2; Southern African Division Outlook, 15 December 1956, 12; 15 November 1965, 8; 15 January 1966, 11; Southwestern Union The Record, 22 July 1953; 10 March 1954; The Chronicle of Southwestern Adventist College, 1994, 136; Review and Herald, 2 November 1961, 44; 3 August 1967, 29; CD liner, Helderberg College Choir, A Millennium Celebration, 1948-2000.